Home / Industries / B2B SaaS

 $12-25K

 fractional CMO retainer range from $2M to $30M ARR.
-The Strategy Partnership at $4,500/mo doesn't replace that role.
-It sits on strategy and review next to it.
+The Growth Partnership doesn't replace that role.
+It sits on growth direction and build next to it.

 Pavilion · Compensation · 2024

 Bay Area B2B SaaS hits all three benchmarks earlier and harder.
 The committee shows up at $3M ARR, CAC compounds at $8M, and the fractional CMO question lands at $10M.
-The Strategy Diagnostic addresses the three together because pulling on one without the others moves the wrong number.
+The SaaS Growth Plan addresses the three together because pulling on one without the others moves a lower-value number.

 Research Map